cmpct/cmpctircd/README.md

 ## Contributing
 Many hands make light work, we welcome you to help us out.

-Before you start working, check in on the [Jira issues](https://bitbucket.org/cmpcti/cmpctircd/jira) and discuss your plans in order to avoid repeated or unnecessary work.
+Before you start working, check in on the project's [issues](https://github.com/cmpct/cmpctircd/issues) and discuss your plans in order to avoid repeated or unnecessary work.

 ### Workflow
 If you're new here, we recommend that you [create a fork](https://support.atlassian.com/bitbucket-cloud/docs/fork-a-repository/) of the project in order to commit your changes to it.
 After creating a fork, you can clone the repository from your own account: